iplanwebsites/mdesjardins/README.md

 ## Todo

  - IE image stretch on BIO

- - fix spacing of boxes on CREDIT page

  - propper width of image container... maybe use 2:3 ratio to do average math with the number of image inside the div??